chris8855/Chess.js/README.md

 TO DO:

-1. Checkmate
-2. Change pawn when end of board is reached
+1. Change pawn when end of board is reached
-3. Castling
+2. Castling
-4. 1 player AI
+3. 1 player AI
-5. Accounts
+4. Accounts
-6. Online multiplayer
+5. Online multiplayer